blueish9/redux-dispatcher/README.md

 function* profileWatcher() {
   yield all([
-  // instead of passing an actiont type, you can just pass a dispatcher function
+  // instead of passing an action type, you can just pass a dispatcher function
     takeLatest(profileDispatcher.updateProfile, updateProfile),
   ])
 }